-At Anthony Urban Law Offices, P.C., we are committed to taking the time to explain all aspects of your case and protect you upon your return to work after an on-the-job injury.
+At The Law Offices of Anthony Urban, P.C., we are committed to taking the time to explain all aspects of your case and protect you upon your return to work after an on-the-job injury.
 Ensure you fully understand the situation surrounding your return to work with the help of a Schuylkill County workers' compensation lawyer at our firm.

 A disability caused by a work-related injury can be considered temporary and total or temporary and partial.
 Temporary means that the disability is not expected to be a lifelong disability, while partial means that the disability is only affecting a portion of a body part or limb.
 Our Schuylkill County injury attorney can ensure you are receiving the proper benefits you are entitled to.